The Innisfil ideaLAB and Library offers a variety of social service resources providing in person connections for the community.

-- Shelter for women coming from legal system, mental health system, homelessness, etc.
+- Shelter for women coming from the legal system, mental health system, homelessness, etc.

 - Allows you to search for addiction treatment in Ontario by type of service, location, targeted population, and targeted gender.

-- Mental Health and Justice program supports those with mental illness in the criminal justice system.
+- Mental Health and Justice programs supporting those with mental illness in the criminal justice system

 CMHA York and South Simcoe-Youth Services